movementkitchen/website/src/blog/leaking-working-out/index.md

 ![Kite](leaking.png)

-Last week was World Continence Week so I thought I’d dedicate this edition of the newsletter to leaking during workouts.
+Last week was World Continence Week so I thought I’d dedicate a post to leaking during workouts.

 Bladder leaking is much more common than you’d expect.
 According to the House of Commons research briefing from a couple of days ago, *14 million people in the UK have some form of urinary incontinence*.